Matt Rosendale: Tenure

-He refused to accept a pay raise every year taking an annual salary of $92,236.
+Rosendale refused to accept a pay raise, taking an annual salary of $92,236.

-As State Auditor, Rosendale was also one of five members of the Montana State Land Board, which oversees the 5.2 million acres in the state trust land.
+As state auditor, Rosendale was also one of five members of the Montana State Land Board, which oversees the 5.2 million acres in the state trust land.
 As a member of the Montana State Land Board, Rosendale voted to expand access to over 45000 acres of public land.

 In 2017, Rosendale proposed legislation that would create a reinsurance program so that individuals with preexisting conditions could access affordable health coverage.
 This legislation passed both houses of the legislature before being vetoed by Governor Steve Bullock.
 Rosendale condemned Bullock's veto, saying, "the governor has sacrificed good, bipartisan policy in favor of bad, partisan politics."
 Rosendale then worked with a bipartisan group of Montana officials to create a reinsurance program and were granted a waiver to do so by the federal government.
 The program is now operational.

 In 2019, Rosendale proposed legislation targeting pharmacy benefits managers and a practice known as spread pricing.
-The legislation passed both houses of the legislature before being vetoed by Bullock.
+The legislation passed both houses of the legislature before being vetoed by Bullock, who wrote in his veto message that the bill would cause drug prices to increase.
 Rosendale again condemned Bullock, saying his veto "is a gift to the pharmaceutical and insurance industries and it's a slap in the face to consumers."